 Possible approach to consensus in deliberation of possible requirements for RDS PDP WG

+This is a revised version of the one presented in the WG call on 14 June.
+Edits were made and comments inserted in an effort to reflect the WG discussion that occurred in the meeting; they are redlined to make it easy to see them.
+Note that very few edits were made to section 1 because of differing points of view that have been expressed on the WG list after yesterday’s call.
+List discussion on the WG list prior to our WG meeting on 21 June and discussion in that meeting will hopefully help us decide on an approach that helps us move forward.

 Review Charter Section IV, Rules of Engagement; the leadership team recommends the following regarding determining consensus on possible requirements:

-Plan on producing at least two Initial Reports for Phase 1:
+Plan on producing at least two Initial Reports for Phase 1, each followed by public comments:

 After initial deliberation on the first five charter questions (Work Plan steps 12.a, 12.b, 12.c), the General Requirements (Work Plan step 12.d) and the Fundamental Question (Work Plan step 12.e – “Is a new next-gen RDS needed or can the existing WHOIS system be modified to satisfy requirements for questions 1-5?”)

-Note that this would entail adding step 12.f to the Work Plan, i.e., First Initial Report for Phase 1.
+Note that this would entail adding the following sub-steps to Work Plan task 12: First Initial Report for Phase 1, Review & analyze input received on First Initial Report.

 At the end of Phase 1 (Work Plan steps 13-16)